June 5, 2026, 10:47 am | Read time: 5 minutes

 At the Foot of Montaña Amarilla

 After an hour of simply closing my eyes to enjoy the peace, I follow the tracks in the hard sand once more.
 A seagull battles with a fish.
 A woman has given up the fight against the wind and closes her umbrella.
-I leave the view of Montaña Clara, which rises steeply gray-brown into the sky right in front of me, behind and return to the village of Caleta del Sebo.
+I leave the view of the island Montaña Clara, which rises steeply gray-brown into the sky right in front of me, behind and return to the village of Caleta del Sebo.
 From there, we take a path to the southeastern end of the island.
-Again, we pass beautiful bathing bays, which are somewhat better visited than Playa de las Conchas.
+Again, we pass beautiful bathing bays, which are somewhat more visited than Playa de las Conchas.
 Boats frolic in the water.

-The last bay is enclosed by a yellow-red volcano–Montaña Amarilla, which shines particularly brightly in the sunlight.
+The last bay is enclosed by a yellow-red volcano–the Montaña Amarilla, which shines particularly brightly in the sunlight.
 The Atlantic water unfolds a special luminosity under this play of colors and appears to me as the most beautiful bathtub in Europe.
 Here you can swim forever or let yourself drift–if there were no clock.
 But our ferry also waits at the end of the day.
 For every graceful lady like La Graciosa needs her beauty sleep.

-Traveling to La Graciosa
+Travel to La Graciosa

 From Lineas Romero on Lanzarote, a ferry runs several times a day between 8:30 a.m. and 6 or 8 p.m. (depending on the season) to Graciosa.
 The ticket for the round trip costs about 30 euros.